Cricut | Cutting Machines

 • Lightweight and portable.

-• Doesn’t require power or internet to work.
+• Doesn’t require power or the internet to work.

 What we don’t like